electronicarts/helmci/README.md

 ## Current Limitations

-* Should integrate better with secrets mechanisms that do not store plain text version in working directory, such as sops.
 * Should be able to save hash of chart to ensure it is not unexpectedly changed upstream.
 * No idea how well `text` will work with github, only tested with gitlab.